0theoryofsilence0/Yenming-Donation-System/README.md

 - Session validation for guest users
 - Amount validation before payment processing
 - Automatic cleanup of records after successful payment

+## CSS Modification

+- Modify the CSS to your liking and needs.